Kalvin Pearson

-Kalvin Pearson (born October 22, 1978) is a former American football safety.
+Kalvin Pearson (born October 22, 1978) is an American football coach and former safety.
+He is the special teams coordinator and defensive backs coach for Lane College in Jackson, Tennessee, a position he has held since 2023.
 He was signed by the Cleveland Browns as an undrafted free agent in 2002.
 He played college football at Grambling.

-Early years
+Early life

 Pearson attended Hazlewood High School in Town Creek, Alabama and was a letterman in football.

 College career

 Pearson attended Grambling State University after transferring from Morehouse College, lettering in football at Grambling.

 Professional career

 Pearson has also played for the Tampa Bay Buccaneers and Detroit Lions.